stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 # Introduction

+**Note**: [SIP-023](./sips/sip-023/sip-023-emergency-fix-traits.md), which was accepted by the required CAB's on May 2nd, 2023 necessitates some changes to this SIP.
+The changes introduced in [SIP-023](./sips/sip-023/sip-023-emergency-fix-traits.md) are in response to a bug introduced by the first hard fork here, referred to later in this SIP as `Stacks 2.2`.
+To address the issue, an intermediary version `Stacks 2.3` was created which supercedes the second hard fork as defined here.
+As a result, the second hard fork defined later in this SIP, `Stacks 2.3` **is changed to `Stacks 2.4`** due to the intermediary release required as a result of the first hard fork here, `Stacks 2.2`.

 [SIP-015](./sips/sip-015/sip-015-network-upgrade.md) proposed a new PoX smart contract, `pox-2`, which included a new public function `stack-increase`.
 This function allows a user to increase the amount of STX locked for PoX while the